vdbrooks/eventbridge-emailer/README.md

 This function transforms JSON Events from CloudWatch Events, CloudWatch Logs Metric Filters, and other (future) events into friendly HTML emails for end users:

-  *  Pulls identity information and event information and displays in an easy to read format
-  *  Transforms full JSON event into HTML table for simpler navigation (when reading the full event details)
+*Pulls identity information and event information and displays in an easy to read format *Transforms full JSON event into HTML table for simpler navigation (when reading the full event details) *Python 2.7/Boto3
-  *  Python 3.10/Boto3

 To use this function, all that is required is to update the aws-em.py file with the distribution address where emails should be delivered.
 As a feature request, a confirm file may be created for customization--these details may also be handled at deploy time (terraform/cloudformation).